Computer Information Systems

 CIS 155: Introduction to Mobile App Development

-The purpose of this course is to introduce students to various app development tools for various mobile platforms.
-Specific topics include app distribution sources, mobile device operating systems, survey of app development software, processes for designing, building, deploying, and optimizing apps.
-At the conclusion of this course students will be able to design, build, deploy, and optimize a basic app.
+Semester Hours 3This course introduces students to various app development tools for various mobile platforms.
+Specific topics include app distribution sources, mobile device operating systems, a survey of app development software, and processes for designing, building, deploying, and optimizing apps.
+At the conclusion of this course, students will be able to design, build, deploy, and optimize a basic app.

 CIS 157: Introduction to App Development with Swift